 The INFP is fiercely loyal (a ride-or-die kind of friend) and has a deep-seated fear of losing loved ones through conflicts or the slow, gradual process of drifting apart.
 Separations and changes hit extremely hard for this idealistic type.
 Without the opportunity to express their true self and putting on a mask, they will begin to combust internally, until an explosion ultimately arises.
 These wounds, contrary to the adage, pierce more deeply with time and unless transferred to a safer outlet (e.g. journaling or art) — the pain may resurface years later.
 Healing happens when they realize the past can be reframed as a lesson and brighter days lie ahead.

 The INTP, on the other hand, will get stuck and become frustrated when they believe they’re wasting their potential.
 Sometimes this shows up as arrogance or a sense of “I-know-it-all-already” in immature cases and will incessantly defend their intelligence due to the lack of self-efficacy and confidence.
 They may withdraw and seemingly shy away from debate (and people in general) when they want to protect their ego, which may get out of hand in unhealthy types.
 When their intelligence is undermined or thrown under the bus, they’ll go ballistic internally (but remain calm and collected on the surface).

 4. Under Stress: Workaholic vs. Emotional Wreck

-The grip function of the two types differ drastically.
+The grip function of the two types differs drastically.
 When both are under extreme conditions, they’ll behave in a way unnatural to their natural preferences.
 As for the INFP, common behaviors include excessive working, exercising, or socializing to distract, numb, and block out whatever’s on their mind.
-This may present itself to those unknowing of the true situation as a burst of productivity or motivation, when in reality, it’s a defense mechanism linked to escapism.
+This may present itself to those unknowing of the true situation like a burst of productivity or motivation when in reality, it’s a defense mechanism linked to escapism.

 5. Creation vs. Analysis